eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Data_Transformation.rst

         result = compss_wait_on(result)

-It is possible to define multiple data transformations for the same parameter, as well as for the multiple parameters of the same task.
+It is possible to define multiple data transformations for the same parameter, as well as for multiple parameters of the same task.
 In both cases each data transformation with "is_workflow=False" will take place in a different task (in the order of the definition from top to bottom):